pmatev/react-time-picker/README.md

 #### Other props

+ * useArrowKeys: Boolean - defaults to true.
+When this prop is `true`, you can update time values with arrow up/down keys when field is focused.
+Set to `false` if you don't want this behavior
  * inputFactory: Function(props) - you can control how to render the time inputs, by using this function.
 It will be called with some props for the input:

     * props.timeName: String - the name of the input ('hour', 'minute', etc)